Overview of Dremio Sonar

 - The user issues a query to Sonar.

 - The SQL proxy forwards the query to the query planner.

 - The query planner notifies the engine manager of the request.

 - The engine manager finds or starts up a compute engine that has the resources to run the query.
 The compute engine runs within a subnet of your VPC, which might have multiple subnets available, each with resources for additional compute engines.
-Within one of the subnets runs the preview engine, the compute engine that Dremio Cloud uses to return previews (or subsets) of data to its SQL runner when a user runs a query there.
+Within one of the subnets runs the preview engine, the compute engine that Sonar uses to return previews (or subsets) of data to its SQL runner when a user runs a query there.

 - The query planner passes the plan for the query to the compute engine that the engine manager has designated.

 - The compute engine passes the results of the query back to the query planner, which passes them to the SQL proxy, which then passes them to the BI client application.

 When you work with Sonar, you work in or with the objects that are depicted in this diagram:

 A Sonar project isolates compute, data and other resources needed by a team for data analysis.
 An organization may contain multiple projects.
 A project must be linked to a single cloud account.
 Your first project was created and linked to your cloud account as part of the sign-up process.
 For more information, see Managing Sonar Projects.

 This diagram shows the clouds and projects in an organization, and how they are related.
 A cloud can be associated with more than one Sonar project, but a project can be associated with only one cloud: